Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 *Event correlation and logging module* → collects and analyzes security events from all endpoints, correlating data to detect anomalies and trigger automated responses when threats are identified.
 *Integration and API layer* → enables interoperability with other PSN security services (such as SIEM, SOC, or IAM systems) for advanced monitoring, alerting, and orchestration.

-The service is offered with the following unit metric: *100 endpoints*.

 The service offers the following advantages:

 - *Comprehensive, multi-Layered protection* → combines antivirus, anti-malware, firewall, web protection, and application control for complete endpoint security coverage.